Dr Bogle and Mrs Chandler mystery

-The bodies of Bogle and Chandler were found in unusual circumstances.
+The bodies were found in unusual circumstances.
 Bogle was partly covered by a carpet square while Chandler's body was covered by cardboard.
 Both had their clothing laid neatly over them.
-Conspiracy theories abounded at the time.
-Poisoning of some kind seemed to be the cause of death.
+Conspiracy theories abounded at the time and poisoning of some kind – as reported about here – seemed to be the cause of death.